Georgia State University

 Wrong: He earned a bachelor’s of anthropology.

-Right: Brian Egan (B.F.A. ’12) oversees programming at the Mammal Gallery, an arts and performance facility in south downtown.
+Right: Brian Egan (B.F.A. ’12) oversees programming at the Mammal Gallery, an arts and performance facility.

-If a person received more than one degree from Georgia State University, name each with its year of completion, and separate them with commas.
+If a person has received more than one degree from Georgia State, name each in chronological order, and separate them with commas.

 Right: Randy Patterson (B.B.A. ’98, MBA ’01) is vice president of human resources at Recall, a records management company.